Pádraic Joyce: Managerial career

 In November 2018, Joyce was appointed manager of the Galway under-20 team.
 He led the team to a Connacht Championship.

 Joyce replaced his former teammate Kevin Walsh as senior manager amid a Supermac's team sponsorship dispute in 2019, with his stated aim being to win an All-Ireland SFC.

 Galway qualified for the 2020 Connacht SFC final against Mayo without playing any games.
 The team's quarter-final against New York and its semi-final against Sligo could not be played due to the impact of the COVID-19 pandemic on Gaelic games.
 Galway lost to Mayo by one point in the 2020 Connacht SFC final.
 No All-Ireland SFC qualifiers were held in 2020, also due to the pandemic.

 In the 2021 Connacht SFC, Galway defeated Roscommon in the semi-final, in what was Joyce's first championship win as manager.
 But Galway lost to Mayo in the final, despite having a five-point lead at half-time.

 In the 2022 All-Ireland SFC, Galway reached the final for the first time since 2001.
 However, Galway were unable to claim their tenth All-Ireland title, after losing to Kerry.

+In the 2024 All-Ireland SFC, Galway reached the final for the second time in three years.
+However, Galway were unable to claim their tenth All-Ireland title, after losing to Armagh.